seanmorley15/AdventureLog/documentation/docs/Usage/nginx_migration.md

 1. Remove the `nginx` service from your `docker-compose.yml` file.
 2. Update the `PUBLIC_URL` environment variable in the `server` service (backend) to match the address of your **server**, instead of the previous nginx instance.
 For example, if your server is exposed to `https://localhost:8000`, set `PUBLIC_URL` to `http://localhost:8000`.
 If you are using a domain name, set `PUBLIC_URL` to `https://api.yourdomain.com` as an example.
 3. Change port mapping for the `server` service.
-Right now it probally looks like this:
+Right now it probably looks like this:
    ```yaml
    ports:
      - "your-exposed-port:8000"